echen52/battle-castle-assistant/README.md

 A: HGSS and Platinum use different display orders for Pokemon info.
 The tool matches what you see in-game.

 **Q: What's the difference between IV 31 and IV 21?**
-A: IV 31 is standard competitive/max IVs.
-IV 21 is used in certain Battle Facility scenarios with modified stats.

-**Q: Why Instance 4 for Search 2/3 in IV 21 mode?**
-A: This reflects specific Battle Castle mechanics in the games.
+A: IV 31 is max IVs and standard for higher rounds.
+Any battle past Battle 49 is associated with Round 8.
+However, the Battle Castle also occasionally selects a trainer from the previous round.
+In this case, Round 7 Trainers are associated with IV 21, and therefore sometimes will appear.

 ## Acknowledgments

 - Pokemon sprite images from [PokeAPI](https://pokeapi.co/)
-- Pokemon Platinum & HGSS Battle Castle data
 - Built for the Pokemon competitive community
 - Special thanks to the Battle Facility research community